“Why is project management important?”

 execute; the platforms and systems they use, and the possibilities and limitations, and the

-• Subject matter expertise means our project managers can have intelligent and informed
+kinds of issues that typically occur. - Subject matter expertise means our project managers can have intelligent and informed

 conversations with clients, teams, stakeholders and suppliers.
 The are well equipped to be